ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

 The *Climate Refugia Prioritization (Muskoka, Ontario)* template library already contains the results for each scenario.
 Before exploring additional scenarios, you will view the main results for the **Equal Weight** scenario.

 1\.
 In the *Explorer* window, expand the **Equal weight > Results** nodes to reveal the **Equal weight** result scenario.
-This scenario contains the run results, timestamped, and a copy of all input parameters.
+This scenario contains the outputs of the model run, it is timestamped, and has a copy of all the input parameters.

 2\.
 Double-click on the **Equal weight** result scenario to open its properties.
 You may also right-click it and select **Open** from the context menu.